 • the name and address of the person making the report and his relationship to the owner.

-Note: Unless specifically requested, the DEEP does not require a written submission when reporting a spill.
+Note: Unless specifically requested, or as required for compliance with EPCRA, the DEEP does not require a written submission when reporting a spill.

 Penalties